Throwing Vines at the Wall: Structure Learning via Random Search: Experiments

 \subsection{Runtime}

 In \cref{fig:runtime}, we show the relative CPU time of our random search methods compared to \texttt{Dissmann} on the \texttt{Concrete} data set.
-For both \texttt{RS-B} and \texttt{RS-E}, the computational cost is mostly determined by the number of candidates $M$.
 As expected, the CPU time grows roughly linearly with $M$ in training, irrespective of the random search method or the task.
 On the other hand, there is no increase in inference time for \texttt{RS-B}, since only one model is used for prediction.
 For \texttt{RS-E}, the inference time grows with $M$, since some fraction of the candidates are retained in the MCS and used for prediction.

-While the computational cost of our random search methods is higher than that of \texttt{Dissmann}, it should be mentioned that the latter is almost negligible for real datasets of this scale.
+While the computational cost of the random search methods is higher than that of \texttt{Dissmann}, the total cost is still tiny for real datasets of this scale.
 For instance, training and inference average respectively 0.357 and 0.006 seconds on a single CPU core for the \texttt{Concrete} data set.
 Additionally, the random search methods are easily parallelizable, since candidates can be fitted independently.
 See \cref{sec:additional_experiments} for additional runtime results on other data sets.

-\section{CONCLUSION}
+\section{Conclusion}

 We propose a simple and yet effective method for learning vine copula structures based on random search and model confidence sets.
 Our experiments on real-world data sets demonstrate that the new method outperforms existing greedy heuristics in both density estimation and regression tasks, often by a large margin.
-A limitation of the new method is the additional computational cost compared to greedy heuristics.
-However, this cost is modest if the dimension is not too high and easily parallelizable, making it a worthwhile trade-off for the significant performance gains achieved.
-Promising future research directions include improving the search strategy, for example by using more sophisticated sampling methods or prior knowledge about the data, as well as incorporating sparsity constraints for very high-dimensional problems.